Welcome to the Einstein's Workshop school year catalog. Here you will find brief descriptions of the classes we commonly run during the school year.

 Join us to learn how basic mechanics can combine with Lego to make amazing machines!
 Learn how to make a truly fast car, extender claws, cranes and more.
 Learn how gears and belt drives work and when to use them.
 This class focuses on mechanics and engineering with human power instead of using motors or programming.

-Are you new to FIRST LEGO League?
-Are you new to Lego Mindstorms robotics?
+Are you new to FIRST LEGO League (FLL)?
+Are you new to LEGO robotics?
 Are you curious about competition but not sure if you are ready?
-Do you want to build robots but do not care about the competition?
+Do you want to build robots but don’t care about the competition?
 If you answered "yes" to any of these questions then this is the class for you!
-FLL Robotics Training is an opportunity for students new to Mindstorms robotics and competition to experience the robotic part of First but not the research or competition part.
-In Robotics Training students will learn basic to advanced robotics skills.
-They will use the current year competition board to build and program their robots and practice their skills.
-(This team will not do the research project/presentation or attend the competition as a team, though they are invited to come and watch the competition during the Fall season.)
+FLL Robotics Skills is an opportunity for students new to LEGO robotics and competition to experience the robotic part of FIRST LEGO League but not the research or competition part.
+In FLL Robotics Skills, students will learn basic to advanced robotics skills to build and program their robots to navigate an obstacle course.
+Note: This class will not do the research project/presentation or attend the FLL competition as a team.

 MBot is an arduino-based robot with motors and advanced sensors.
 This class introduces students to programming concepts and robotics through a series of fun and exciting challenges.
 Students will use Scratch programming to learn how to read data from the robot’s sensors and send commands to mechanical parts, bringing mBot to life as it moves, changes direction, avoids objects, and more.